FC Versailles 78

-Football Club de Versailles 78 (/fr/), also known as FC Versailles, Versailles or simply FCV, is a French semi-professional association football club based in the commune of Versailles, Île-de-France.
+Football Club de Versailles 78 (/fr/), also known as FC Versailles, Versailles or simply FCV, is a French professional association football club based in the commune of Versailles, Yvelines.
 The club was formed in 1989 as the result of a merger between Racing Club Versailles and Companion Sports Versailles.
-Their home stadium is the Stade Montbauron, which has a capacity of 7,545 people.
+The club's home stadium is the Stade Montbauron in Versailles, although the first team has been playing its Ligue 3 home games at the Stade Georges Lefèvre in nearby Saint-Germain-en-Laye since 2025.

-The club won promotion from the 2021–22 Championnat National 2 and now plays in the Championnat National, the third tier of the French football league system.
+The club won promotion from the 2021–22 Championnat National 2 and now plays in Ligue 3, the third tier of the French football league system.
 The club is an official academy of the French Football Federation.
 Since 2024, the club has been partially owned by French Formula One driver Pierre Gasly.